akaalias/obsidian-footnotes/README.md

 - Marker -> Details (Pending)
 - Details -> Marker (Available in release 0.0.3)

-When I'm on an existing footnote marker with my cursor, using the hotkey should place my cursor details.
+When I'm on an existing footnote marker with my cursor, using the hotkey should place my cursor at the footnote details.

 #### Base Scenario
 ```markdown